CryptoKami/cryptokami-core/docs/exceptions.md

-# Guidelines for Exception Handling in Cryptokami SL
+# Guidelines for Exception Handling in CryptoKami Core

 To determine the preferred way to handle exceptions in a piece of code, first answer these questions: